three-bee/MSTAR10_classify/README.md

 2. **Feature extraction:** CLEAN, Gabor filters, PCA
 3. **Classification:** SVM

-* For CLEAN, a custom point spread function formula is implemented [^fn3], using the metadata from HDR files.
+* For CLEAN, a custom point spread function formula is implemented[^fn3], using the parsed metadata from HDR files.

 * We observe that downscaling to 16x16 + setting all azimuth angles to 0 (image rotation) + histogram equalization + DWT denoising + 60-dim PCA features + SVM combination yields the highest accuracy (98.9%) among all tried combinations.